HaigangLiu/covid19-us/README.rst

 1. Download data by state in the United States

-    :code:`get_daily_data()` is function to download daily data from a given state.
+    :code:`get_daily_data()` is a function to download daily data from a given state.
 An example is illustrated as follows.
+Note that the following functions typically can accept both list type or string type.
+In other words, ['SC'] and 'SC' can be both understood as South Carolina correctly.

 .. code-block:: python3